$1,529,943Average Value$709Average Price per Sq Ft23Homes For Sale

 Lowcountry style

 Lowcountry-style restaurants surround Mount Pleasant.
 Boat owners can dock at Vickery’s and have a meal before heading home.
 Because the eatery is settled along Shem Creek, there’s not a bad seat in the house.
 Inland, Second State Coffee is a hipster coffee shop that serves locally sourced food.
-Whole Foods, Trader Joe’s and Harris Teeter are in Patriot’s Plaza.
+Patriots Plaza has a Whole Foods, and nearby options include Trader Joe's and Harris Teeter.
 Baseball and soccer fans will appreciate being on the other side of the bridge from the College of Charleston Baseball Stadium and Patriots Point Soccer Stadium.

 Vickery's Bar & Grill is a popular family restaurant on Shem Creek near Remley's Point.